Tuesday, 31 January 2012

 115g unsalted butter

 85g plain flour

 1/4 tsp cinnamon

 Melt the butter in a wide pan.
 Keep heating as it foams up.
 When the foam starts to reside, rusty brown flecks appear and it starts smelling fantastic, scrape all the butter and flecks into a bowl to cool.

 In another bowl, whisk the sugar, egg and vanilla together until smooth.
-Sift the flour, bicarbonate of soda, salt and nutmeg together.
+Sift the flour, bicarbonate of soda, salt and cinnamon together.
 Once the brown butter is down to body temperature, whisk into the egg mix.
 Gently stir in the flour mixture until everything is combined.
 Finally fold in the oats and cranberries.
 Cover the bowl and put into the fridge to chill.
-Leave for at least an hour - I left mine overnight.
+Leave to chill for 1 to 24 hours.

 (Makes about 30)